Epigenetic

 Strengths

-- +Low-cost risk proxy with clear what moved your score feedback
+- +Clear feedback on what moved your score

 Limitations

-- −May capture disease burden rather than pure aging
+- −May reflect current disease more than underlying aging

 - −Less precise at measuring aging-specific biology